What is OTT (Over the Top)? OTT Meaning and How to Get Started

 In the past, television viewers weren’t able to choose what they were watching on air.

-OTT services make it possible for consumers to watch as many shows they want at their preferred time and place.
+OTT services make it possible for consumers to watch as many shows as they want at their preferred time and place.
 Consumers can even watch different shows or different episodes of the same show consecutively.

 What’s more, consumers now have total control over what they want to watch, unlike before, when they needed to sit in front of their TV sets at a specific timeslot.